reedmusic/teacher-tools/index.md

 [Download Roulette here](https://github.com/MrReedSWCHS/teacher-tools/raw/main/downloads/roulette.xlsx).

-The retrieval roulette[^1] is a spreadsheet.
-It contains bank of questions and answers from which a random quiz is automatically generated.
+The retrieval roulette is a bank of questions and answers from which a random quiz is automatically generated.[^1]

 It supports retrieval practice and spaced repetition: questions from previous and current topics are mixed up randomly (at your control).